pogorelof/currency-python/readme.md

 # Currency
-This application shows the data of three currencies: KZT, RUB and BTC.
+This application collects the data of three currencies: KZT, RUB and BTC.
 Fresh data is added to the table every 20 minutes from Monday to Friday from 10:00 to 21:00.

 ## Launch
 You need Docker to run and PostgreSQL. <br>